 Natural rights imply more explicit subsidiary rights that can be practically applied and enforced.
 They also complete the definition of true human rights.

-- A person has a right to personal security and inviolability.
+- Right to personal security and inviolability.

 Filed under: | November 19th, 2012